Semi-Supervised Laplace Learning on Stiefel Manifolds: Graph-Based Active Learning

 \subsection{Spectral score for diversity sampling on graphs}

 We propose to select vertices from the set of unlabeled vertices according to the following measure:

-where $\tilde{d}_{i}$ denotes the degree of vertex $i$ defined on the sub-graph associated with the set of unlabeled vertices, $\mathcal{U}$ and $u_i$ corresponds to the $i$-th entry of $u$, the solution to the boundary-constrained eigenvalue problem:
+where $\widetilde{d}_{i}$ denotes the degree of vertex $i$ defined on the sub-graph associated with the set of unlabeled vertices, $\widetilde{d}_i = \sum_{j \in \mathcal{U}}w_{ij}$ and $u_i$ corresponds to the $i$-th entry of $u$, the solution to the boundary-constrained eigenvalue problem:

-Note that $\text{supp}(u)$ is nothing but the entries of the eigenvector corresponding to the smallest eigenvalue of $L_\mathcal{U}$.
-Naturally, $u_i$ encodes various notions of centrality.
-Notably, \citet{cheng2019diffusiongeom} demonstrate an intimate connection between the solution $u$ in \eqref{eq:bv} for a normalized random walk Laplacian and the absorption time of a random walk / diffusion distance of vertex $i$ with respect to the boundary vertices $l$.
+Note that $\text{supp}(u)$ is nothing but the entries of the eigenvector corresponding to the smallest eigenvalue of $\mathcal{L}_\mathcal{U}$. $u_i$ encodes various notions of centrality.
+Notably, \citet{cheng2019diffusiongeom} demonstrate an intimate connection between the solution $u$ in \eqref{eq:bv} for a normalized random walk Laplacian and the absorption time of a random walk, i.e. diffusion distance of vertex $i$, with respect to the boundary vertices $l$.
 More concretely, they prove that for solutions to boundary-constrained eigenvalue problems defined for certain Laplacians (e.g. absorbing random walk Laplacians), the diffusion distance from vertex $i$ to the boundary, $d_{l}(i)$ satisfies the following inequality:

 In other words, $d_l$ is \emph{highly correlated} with $|u|$.
 While \citet{cheng2019diffusiongeom} derive this relationship explicitly for $|u_i|$, we empirically show that selecting vertices for active learning in this way performs poorly relative to state of the art methods.
-Inspired by recent sampling strategies for graph signal reconstruction~\cite{ajinkya2018distancesampling} in the presence of noise, we demonstrate \emph{reweighting} $u_i^2$ by $\tilde{d}_i$ is an effective and principled heuristic.
+Inspired by recent sampling strategies for graph signal reconstruction~\citep{ajinkya2018distancesampling} we expand on the analysis of \citet{cheng2019diffusiongeom} and show that in the presence of noise, \emph{reweighting} $u_i^2$ by $\widetilde{d}_i$ is an effective and principled heuristic.
 Additional details are provided in the supplemental material.
-Notably, we highlight that this score \emph{comes at no extra computational cost} due to certain features of SSM\textemdash in particular SMM's capability of producing estimates of the eigenvectors of $L$ in addition to solutions of \eqref{eq:rescaled_f}.
+Notably, we highlight that this score \emph{comes at no extra computational cost} due to certain features of SSM\textemdash in particular SSM's capability of producing estimates of the eigenvectors of $L$ in addition to solutions of \eqref{eq:rescaled_f}.

 Intuitively, the proposed score naturally encodes the eigenvector centrality and degree of a vertex as well as its geodesic distance to labeled vertices.
-In practice, we incorporate eigenvectors of higher order eigenvalues as well as interpolate towards a margin-based score as the label-rate increases, setting the score to:
+In practice, we incorporate eigenvectors of higher order eigenvalues:

+where $U$ is now an $n\times \ell$ matrix with eigenvectors of the grounded Laplacian as columns and $U_i^2$ denotes the matrix consisting of the square of the elements of column $U_i$.
+The choice of $\ell$ is left as a hyperparameter.
+In our experiments, we use $\ell=3$.